 Perhaps corporate email will be your go-to method.
 Or using the announcements feature on your LMS or mobile learning app might be an option.
 Maybe you will use a popular business messaging app.

-Keep in mind that Millennials, which are the largest generational group in the workforce today, prefer instant messaging or mobile apps over email, as noted in a Relias webinar.
+Keep in mind that Millennials, which are the largest generational group in the workforce today, prefer instant messaging or mobile apps over email, as noted in a recent Relias webinar.

 Whatever you do, have a plan to message individuals and the team frequently in the beginning so you open the lines of communication and encourage interaction.
 By being proactive, you can make sure that out of sight doesn’t equal out of mind for your team.